hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex4/README.md

-# Exercise 4: Integrate Your Amazon Lex Bot with Static Web Page
+# Exercise 4: Integrate Your Amazon Lex Bot On The Web

 You have built and tested your bots in the previous exercises.
 It is time for you to push this out to a static website, but you want to ensure it's not left wide open.
 You know Amazon Cognito will let you manage permissions and users for mobile and web apps, so you start with an Amazon Cognito federated identity pool.